fujiwara/awslim/README.md

 ## Build

 You can build the client yourself, including only the needed services and methods.
+The optimized binary is small and boots up quickly.

 The client is built by a configuration file `gen.yaml`.